electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 ## Introduction to tuple_vector

-tuple_vector is a data container that is designed to abstract and simplify the handling of a "structure of arrays" layout of data in memory.
-In particular, it mimics the interface of vector, including functionality to do inserts, erases, push_backs, and random-access.
-It also provides a RandomAccessIterator and corresponding functionality, making it compatible with most STL (and STL-esque) algorithms such as ranged-for loops, find_if, remove_if, or sort.
+`tuple_vector` is a data container that is designed to abstract and simplify the handling of a "structure of arrays" layout of data in memory.
+In particular, it mimics the interface of `vector`, including functionality to do inserts, erases, push_backs, and random-access.
+It also provides a `RandomAccessIterator` and corresponding functionality, making it compatible with most STL (and STL-esque) algorithms such as ranged-for loops, `find_if`, `remove_if`, or `sort`.

 When used or applied properly, this container can improve performance of some algorithms through cache-coherent data accesses or allowing for